provenance-io/provenance/x/marker/spec/03_messages.md

 This service message is expected to fail if:

 - The given denom value is invalid or does not match an existing marker on the system
-- The marker is not in a `active` status or:
+- The marker is not in a `Active` status or:
   - The given administrator address does not currently have the "transfer" access granted on the marker
   - The marker types is not `RESTRICTED_COIN`